cosmos/cosmos-sdk/plugin/plugins/kafka/README.md

   "VALUE": "CiAvY29zbW9zLmF1dGgudjFiZXRhMS5CYXNlQWNjb3VudBJ8Ci1jb3Ntb3MxcXBzbmRsM3lzbnByazBlZmRhdDYzZHY0OTlmcTU0dXR0eWdncGsSRgofL2Nvc21vcy5jcnlwdG8uc2VjcDI1NmsxLlB1YktleRIjCiECcyIkZHE6G+gkK2TJEjko3LjNFgZ4Fmfu90jDkjlbojcYygEgAQ=="
 }
 ```

+### Schema Registry

+Because `golang` lacks support to be able to register Protobuf messages with the schema registry, one needs to generate the Java code from the proto messages and use the [KafkaProtobufSerializer.java](https://github.com/confluentinc/schema-registry/blob/master/protobuf-serializer/src/main/java/io/confluent/kafka/serializers/protobuf/KafkaProtobufSerializer.java) to automatically register them.
+The Java libraries make this process exctreamly easy.
+Take a look [here](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/serdes-protobuf.html) fro an example of how this is achived.

 Check out the [docs](https://docs.ksqldb.io/en/latest/) and this [post](https://www.confluent.io/blog/ksqldb-0-15-reads-more-message-keys-supports-more-data-types/) for more complex examples and a deeper understanding of KSQL.